SCROLL TO BOTTOM FOR PRINTABLE USHER GUIDE

 Policy on Photographs at the Theater

 Only the Olympia Junior Programs Page Supervisor will take photographs of the Pages at the theater.
-It is the policy of both the Washington Center and Olympia Junior Programs that camera are not allowed in the theater.
+It is the policy of both the Washington Center and Olympia Junior Programs that cameras are not allowed in the theater.
 Taking photos of any kind, including photos taken with a cell phone is NOT allowed in the theater.
 Taking pictures of the stage set is a form of copyright infringement.

 School Usher Responsibilities